irisdaniaj/NAS-for-Transformers/README.md

 # NAS-for-Transformers

-This repository will contain my peoject for the seminar in Automated Machine Learning at University of Munich.
+This repository will contain my presentation for the seminar in Automated Machine Learning at University of Munich.
+My assigned topic was NAS for Transformer where I review the literature of applying neural architecture search to find good performing Trasnformer architectures.

-TODO:
-- [ ] finish the literature review for NAS for Trasnformers
-- [ ] brainstorm the main ideas
-- [ ] write a first draft of what I want to say
-- [ ] make a better draft
-- [ ] create the .pptx presentation